anasderkaoui/AutoRCX/SLAM/README.md

 -> IMU Model 2: **BNO055**
 - This IMU, unlike the previous one, has integrated calculations.
 This means that Euler Angles and Quaternions are already calculated by the IMU and we only need the driver that will display the ouput.
 - In order to use this IMU, make sure to connect it to the raspberry Pi4 just like the previous IMU.
-This type of connection is for I2C communication.
+This type of connection is for **I2C communication**.
-- In order to use this IMU with another computer using the I2C to USB (TTL USB) converter, make sure to connect RX➜SDA, TX➜SCL, Vin➜Vcc, Gnd➜Gnd and **connect the 3V pin to the PS1 pin**:
+- To use this IMU with a computer via **USB communication** (using the I2C to USB (TTL USB) converter), make sure to connect RX➜SDA, TX➜SCL, Vin➜Vcc, Gnd➜Gnd and **connect the 3V pin to the PS1 pin**:
   <p align="center">
       <img src="https://github.com/MecaBotiX/m3cooper_ros_2/assets/115218309/fbe41cb9-2cef-43d6-9675-0626d6e7d087">
 - [This is the ros2 driver](https://github.com/flynneva/bno055.git) for it.